sini/nixkraken/docs/src/getting-started/install/non-flakes.md

 ### `nix-prefetch-url`

+The commands below use [nix-prefetch-url][nix-prefetch-url] and either [nix-hash][nix-hash] or [Nix' `hash convert`][nix-hash-new] commands, depending on Nix [experimental feature][nix-manual-experimental-feat] being enabled.

+nix-prefetch-url will download NixKraken source archive from GitHub into the store, extract it and compute its Nix base32 hash.

-The following commands use `nix-prefetch-url` to get the Nix base32 hash from the unpacked sources archive retrieved from GitHub.
-The hash is then handed to `nix-hash` (or `nix hash convert`, which requires the `nix-command` [experimental feature](https://nix.dev/manual/nix/stable/contributing/experimental-features#xp-feature-nix-command) to be enabled) to get the final hash expected by fetchers.
+The hash is then handed to `nix-hash` / `nix hash convert` to get the final hash expected by fetchers.

 ```bash
 # Using new Nix commands